scikit-hep/awkward/CONTRIBUTING.md

    * The CPU kernels and GPU kernels are two implementations of the same functions, optimized for CPUs and GPUs, respectively.
 The pure C interface to these functions, and most of their implementations, involve only numbers and arrays.
 This *is* the place for performance optimizations.

 A Contribution might only touch one layer of the code or it might involve more than one.

-### Deployment products

-Awkward Array consists of two (or three) shared libraries,

-   * `libawkward-cpu-kernels.so` (or `.dylib`, etc.)
-   * `libawkward-cuda-kernels.so` (if compiled with CUDA support)
-   * `libawkward.so`

-and a Python library shipped as binary wheels or (in rare cases) a source tarball to be compiled.
-The pip and conda deployments include all shared libraries with the Python package and put C++ headers in the system-dependent location for `includes`, in a directory named `awkward`.

 ### Performance considerations